sa7ar19/SQL/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-Table_schema ⇒ ودا اللى فيه كل الداتا بيزس
+Table_schema ⇒ whitch have all data bases

-Table_name ⇒ ودا فيه كل التيبل نيم اللى ف الداتا بيزس
+Table_name ⇒ whitch have all tables name

 select table name from informayion_schema.tables